 These big airlines typically charge between $9 and $29 or even more for a seat assignment on domestic flights.
 That means you can use your American Express airline credits to pick your seat on dozens of flights each year.

-Just pay for your seat on your designated airline with your American Express card, and the travel credit should kick in to cover the cost.
+Just pay for your seat on your designated airline with your American Express Platinum Card, and the travel credit should kick in to cover the cost.

-Note that this also works on budget airline carriers like Spirit and Frontier, where seat selection fees are unavoidable.
-It even works to upgrade to the Spirit Big Front Seat – Spirit’s pseudo-first class seat!
+Note that this also works for budget airlines like Frontier, where seat selection fees are generally unavoidable.

 Buy Your Cuban Tourist Card